Mohan Narayan Rao Samant: Operation X

 Operation X was a covert operation run by the Indian Navy during the Bangladesh Liberation War of 1971.
-It involved attacking the vulnerable maritime shipping associated with East Pakistan to cutoff logistics and supplies to Pakistani forces in East Pakistan, thereby easing the advance of the Indian Army.
-The operation involved the marine-warfare soldiers trained by Samant and his colleagues preceding the War.
+It involved attacking the vulnerable maritime shipping associated with East Pakistan to cut off logistics and supplies to Pakistani forces in East Pakistan, thereby easing the advance of the Indian Army.
+The operation involved the marine-warfare soldiers trained by Samant and his colleagues preceding the war.

-Only three Naval officers and the Indian Prime Minister had the full knowledge of the operation.
-Commander Samant (who later became a Captain) was one of them and was responsible for the field execution of Operation X. The other two officers were Admiral SM Nanda, then chief of the Indian Navy, and Captain M. K. Roy, then director of India's Naval Intelligence.
+Only three naval officers and the Indian Prime Minister had the full knowledge of the operation.
+Commander Samant (who later became a captain) was one of them and was responsible for the field execution of Operation X. The other two officers were Admiral SM Nanda, then chief of the Indian Navy, and Captain M. K. Roy, then director of India's Naval Intelligence.

 Damage or complete destruction was inflicted on about 60,000 tonnes of shipping during Operation Jackpot, which was executed by 176 soldiers under the leadership of Samant.

-Overall, the operation resulted in around 100,000 tonnes of logistical and supply shipping being sunk or damaged; the operation emerged as the largest covert maritime operation in history, being bigger than those which were undertaken during the Vietnam War and World War II.
+Overall, the operation resulted in around 100,000 tonnes of logistical and supply shipping being sunk or damaged; the operation emerged as the largest covert maritime operation in history, being bigger than those that were undertaken during the Vietnam War and World War II.